clarkttfu/esmexplained/README.md

 Because TypeScript compiler will error if one `import * as Mod from './mod.js`, which use `module.exports`:
 > This module can only be referenced with ECMAScript imports/exports by turning on the 'esModuleInterop' flag and referencing its default export.

-From TypeScript document:
+During execution, `import * as Mod from './mod.js`, the Mod will become a 'Module' object instead of `module.exports`.
+According to TypeScript document:

 >Default exports are meant to act as a replacement for this behavior; however, the two are incompatible.
 TypeScript supports export = to model the traditional CommonJS and AMD workflow.<p/>
 The export = syntax specifies a single object that is exported from the module.
 This can be a class, interface, namespace, function, or enum.

-However, `import * as Mod from './mod.js` actually works in NodeJS code, because ["When importing CommonJS modules, the `module.exports` object is provided as the default export".](https://nodejs.org/docs/latest-v14.x/api/esm.html#esm_import_statements)

-The `require()` in both JavaScript and TypeScript "always treats the files it references as CommonJS".

 ### TypeScript --esModuleInterop flag

-This flag changes the TypeScript compiler behavior in 2 ways<sup>[7]</sup>:
+This flag resolves the above problem, by changing the TypeScript compiler behavior in 2 ways<sup>[7]</sup>:

 1. a namespace import like `import * as moment from "moment"` acts the same as
   `const moment = require("moment")`
 2. a default import like `import moment from "moment"` acts the same as
   `const moment = require("moment").default`.

+The second change is compiler sugar which generates helper functions.
+While **the first change actually breaks the language spec**, so TypeScript make this flag `false` by default.

 ## References
 1. https://en.wikipedia.org/wiki/CommonJS